Commodities Frequently Asked Questions

 Q: Where do I go to view my account statements?

-A: You can either view statements through WebOE trading platform, login to R.J O's website, receive your statement vis email or through the postal system.
+A: You can either view statements through Cleartrade Trading Demo, login to R.J O's website, receive your statement vis email or through the postal system.

 Q. What is the margin requirement for commodity trading and future trading?